guarilha/Rocket.Chat/README.md

 A lot of work has already gone into Rocket.Chat, but we have much bigger plans for it!

-So if you'd like to be part of the project, please check out the [roadmap](https://github.com/RocketChat/Rocket.Chat/milestones) and [issues](https://github.com/RocketChat/Rocket.Chat/issues) to see if there's anything you can help with.
+So if you'd like to be part of the project, please check out the ["How can I contribute to Rocket Chat?"](https://github.com/RocketChat/Rocket.Chat/wiki/How-can-I-contribute-to-Rocket-Chat%3F) guide.

 ### Translations